-As a KU Law student, you also have the opportunity to spend part of your summer abroad.
+As a KU Law student, you can complete part of your studies abroad.
 While you’re there, you’ll take challenging classes from distinguished faculty members alongside your fellow students, earning credits toward your degree and gaining an entirely new appreciation of the world.
 You’ll also have ample time to explore the city, take excursions, and try new things.
-Pack your bags and join us abroad for the adventure of a lifetime.